Degrees and Certificates

 - Bachelor of Applied Science in Public Health

-The apllied bachelor degree is awarded for completion of at least 90 credits of appropriate 300 and 400 level coursework.
-An Applied Associate degree (AAS or AAS-T), Direct Transfer Associate Degree (DTA), or equivalent from a regionally accredited institution in a related field with the required distribution of general education coursework in written communication, quantitative reasoning, social science, and humanities is a prerequisite for program admission.
+The applied bachelor degree is awarded for completion of at least 180 credits, including at least 60 credits of 300 and 400 level coursework.
+An Applied Associate degree (AAS or AAS-T), Direct Transfer Associate Degree (DTA), or equivalent credits (minimum 90 credits) from a regionally accredited institution in a related field with the required distribution of general education coursework is a prerequisite for program admission.
 Other program admission requirements can be found at LWTech.edu/bachelors and on each BAS program page in the catalog.

 A minimum passing numeric grade (2.0 or higher) in each upper division course that receives a numeric grade and a cumulative average of 2.0 in all upper division courses are required for the applied bachelor degree.

-The Direct Transfer Agreement/Major Related Program (DTA/MRP) and Associate in Science - Transfer/Major Related Program (AS-T/MRP) degrees are transfer degrees for students wishing to pursue a bachelor’s degree at a four year institution.
-Completing this degree prepares students to transfer with junior status to a participating college or university.
-Degrees available are in Business, Computer Science, Construction Management, Math Education, and Pre-Nursing.
+The Direct Transfer Agreement/Major Related Program (DTA/MRP) and Associate in Science - Transfer/Major Related Program (AS-T/MRP) degrees are transfer degrees for students wishing to pursue bachelor degrees at four year institutions.
+Completing these degrees prepares students to transfer with junior status to participating colleges and universities.
+Degrees available are in Biology, Business, Computer Science, Construction Management, Math Education, Pre-Engineering, and Pre-Nursing.

 To submit an application for a DTA/MRP or an AS-T/MRP degree, a minimum of 30% of the credits must be earned in residence.

 A minimum passing numeric grade (2.0 or higher) in each course that receives a numeric grade, and a cumulative average of 2.0 in all courses, is required for the DTA/MRP degree.

 The AAS-T degree must contain a minimum of 90 credits.
-The number required varies with each program.
+The number of credits required varies with each program.

 An AAS-T degree is built upon the technical courses required for job preparation but also includes a college-level general education component, common in structure for all such degrees.
 These degrees are consistent with the dual purpose of transfer and preparation for direct employment.

 To submit an application for an AAS-T degree, a minimum of 30% of the technical credits must be earned in residence.